Calls for U.S. to ban Russian oil gain momentum despite inflation concerns

 Blinken told CNN host Jake Tapper that the United States is talking to allies about “the prospect of banning the import of Russian oil while making sure that there’s still an appropriate supply of oil on world markets.”
 He noted in Sunday morning’s “State of the Union” interview that the discussion was taking place “as we speak.”

-As recently as Thursday, the White House had downplayed the possibility of blocking imports from the world’s third-largest energy producer.
+As recently as Thursday, the White House had played down the possibility of blocking imports from the world’s third-largest energy producer.
 U.S. oil futures shot up above $125 a barrel on Sunday evening as traders worried about the worldwide effects of such a ban.

 “Our objective and the president’s objective has been to maximize impact on President Putin and Russia while minimizing impact to us and our allies and partners,” White House press secretary Jen Psaki told reporters then.
 “We don’t have a strategic interest in reducing the global supply of energy.”